 Configuring the Route

-To begin, we’ll start by creating a new Route and configuring the basic topography.
+We’ll start by creating a new Route and configuring the basic topography.
 This will include setting up the Listener, a very simple transformation, and a single Transport.
 This will be sufficient for users to send messages using a simple HTTP client or without expecting or using specific SOAP bindings.
-The next section will show how you can open the WSDL Editor to edit an existing WSDL or define a new one.
+The following section will show how you can open the WSDL Editor to edit an existing WSDL or define a new one.

-To begin, open the eiConsole or, if it is already open, return to the File Management Dialog.
+To begin, open the eiConsole or return to the File Management Dialog if it is already open.
 We’ll first create a new Route, which can be accomplished by clicking the “Add Route” button, shown highlighted in red below:

 This will open the main eiConsole screen: